 Some people try to lose weight by eating low-carbohydrate diets, which means that they get a larger percentage of their calories from fat.
 People often lose several pounds during the first phase of the low-carbohydrate diet, because their body uses up its stores of glycogen.
 This releases several pounds of water, which is then lost through the kidneys.
 This weight will come right back as soon as the person starts eating normally again.
 In the longer term, the low-carbohydrate diets “work” by making the body think it’s sick or starving.
 The body responds by suppressing the appetite.

 Why did Morgan Spurlock gain so much weight from eating a fast food diet in his documentary Super Size Me?
 The food he ate was very high in calories, and it contained a lot of fat as well as a lot of sugar.
-His body probably used the sugar for his immediate energy needs, and the leftover fat calories were efficiently stored in his fat cells.
+His body probably used the sugar for his immediate energy needs, and the leftover fat was efficiently stored in his fat cells.

 Maintaining a normal weight